MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-pol-vdek-setup.md

 </tbody>
 </table>

-For invoices that aren't paid within 150 days, an [**Overdue debt VAT**](https://docs.microsoft.com/en-us/dynamics365/finance/localizations/emea-pol-sales-tax-reports#allowance-for-bad-debts) periodic task can be applied.
+For invoices that aren't paid within 150 days, an [**Overdue debt VAT**](localizations/emea-pol-sales-tax-reports.md#allowance-for-bad-debts) periodic task can be applied.
 In this case, the same reporting codes that are used for K_41 and/or K_43 can be used.
-The system will automatically interpret transactions for reporting in K_46 (Overdue invoice) and K_47 (Paid overdue invoice).
+The system automatically interprets transactions for reporting in K_46 (Overdue invoice) and K_47 (Paid overdue invoice).